mlucasoliv/mlucasoliv/README.md

 **Analysis and Systems Development Student**

 ## **About me:**
-* Current studying Python and MySql. ☕ 🧡;
+* Current studying Java, Python and MySql. ☕ 🧡;
 * Studying Logic, DSA and Crypto;
 * I'm looking for an internship in Software development!